vvscode/docs/docs/tutorials/tutorials-javascript/sinch-sms-node-module.md

 ---
-title: "Sinch SMS node module"
+title: Sinch SMS node module
+excerpt: >-
-excerpt: "Node module to send SMS world-wide from within a Node or web application (using Browserify)."
+  Node module to send SMS world-wide from within a Node or web application (using Browserify).
-hidden: "true"
+hidden: 'true'
 ---
 Node module to send SMS world-wide from within a Node or web application (using Browserify).